-Rules are meant to be broken and, where it makes sense to do so, go ahead and break them.
-I won't judge you.
+Where it makes sense to do so, go ahead and break the rules.
+I won’t judge you.

 Storing things with dates in them

-An example from my life: I send weekly timesheets to the company I work for.
-14.11 Timesheets & expenses is where I keep those things.
+An example from my life: I sent weekly timesheets to a company I worked for.
+Category 14 Timesheets & expenses is where I kept them.

-I explicitly told you not to do this.
+I told you not to do this.
 I am not to be trusted.

 Here’s how my timesheets folder looks:

-All of my timesheets are still in one place: I haven't broken the Johnny.Decimal system because everything is still very organised.
+My timesheets are still in one place.
+I haven’t broken the Johnny.Decimal system because everything is still very organised.

-When I email my weekly timesheets to my boss and my accountant, I use the following subject line in my email:
+When I email my weekly timesheet to the boss, I use the following subject line:

-I find myself needing to keep old copies of files.
-Say it's a spreadsheet that I'm updating, but I want to keep the previous version in case I mess it up.
+I need to keep old copies of files.
+Say it’s a spreadsheet that I’m updating, but I want to keep the previous version in case I mess it up.

 This is also an exception to the ‘you can’t create a folder inside a Johnny.Decimal folder’ rule.
 In this case, feel free to create a folder called archive and move things in to it.